 You can also star-hop to Aries by drawing an imaginary line from Polaris, the North Star, and through a certain star in the constellation Cassiopeia: Segin (Epsilon Cassiopeiae).
 You’re seeking for the star at the east end of the famed starlit W or M, as shown on the sky chart at right.
 It’s a very long hop, more than twice the Polairs/Segin distance.
 Jump until you land between the Pleiades cluster and the Square of Pegasus.

+What is the First Point of Aries?
 The First Point of Aries marks the sun’s position in front of the constellations of the Zodiac on the Northern Hemisphere’s spring equinox or Southern Hemisphere’s autumnal equinox.
 This equinox happens yearly on or near March 20, as the sun crosses the celestial equator, going from south to north.

 The First Point of Aries, which is actually in the constellation Pisces nowadays, defines the coordinate system on the celestial sphere.
 The First Point of Aries always coincides with 0o right ascension and 0o declination.
 Right ascension is the equivalent of longitude here on Earth.
 Declination on the sky’s dome is the equivalent of latitude.